theChaosCoder/mvutensils/readme.rst

 * Finest:
     * Removed since its only real use was as a support function for other filters due to lazy frame data access code

+* DepanAnalyse/DepanEstimate/DepanCompensate/DepanStabilise
+    * Bug fixes, maybe some should be backported

 Planned changes/mysteries
 =========================